Master of Arts in School Counseling

 Through online, 8-week classes, students log into their courses to complete assignments each week on their own schedule.
 Some courses include synchronous live classes, Zoom meetings with instructors or project meeting opportunities with classmates.
 Practicum and internship experiences enrich learning and skill-building through offering services to actual clients in approved and supervised settings.

-The master's in school counseling program is designed for working professionals to complete the program in three years (9 semesters) while continuing to work in their current careers.
+The master's in school counseling program is designed for working professionals to complete the program in two years (6 semesters).

 Professional preparation

-Northwestern's Master of Arts in School Counseling is approved by the Iowa Department of Education and the Iowa Board of Educational Examiners and aligned with the standards and competencies of the American School Counseling Association (ASCA), and the accreditation standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-The program plans to apply for CACREP accreditation as soon as the application is allowed (once the program has produced its first graduates).
+Northwestern's Master of Arts in School Counseling is approved by the Iowa Department of Education and the Iowa Board of Educational Examiners and aligned with the standards and competencies of the American School Counseling Association (ASCA).

 Teachers licensed in Iowa complete the program to receive endorsements in K-8 (#172) and/or 5-12 (#173) school counseling.
-If you do not hold a teaching license, you will take one additional course, SCO 510, School Counseling Knowledge, Skills, & Dispositions, during your first term at Northwestern.
+If you do not hold a teaching license, you are still eligible for this program.
+Please reach out to your enrollment counselor for more information.

 Application requirements

-• Official transcripts showing a baccalaureate degree from a regionally accredited institution
+• Official transcripts showing a degree from an accredited institution.

 1. Demonstrate preparedness to enter the counseling field as school counselors.